 If you believe that we have not dealt with your personal information in a manner that complies with privacy laws or this policy, please let us know by sending an email to [email protected] so that we can properly address and resolve your concerns.
 We take any privacy complaint seriously.
 We will review and investigate your complaint and get back to you in a timely and efficient manner.

-Additionally, complaints can be made to the Office of the Australian Information Commissioner (OAIC).
+Additionally, complaints can be made to The Office of the Privacy Commissioner of Canada (OPC).

 Our contact details